🌿 Chapter 4 - The Long Middle

 It was during this phase that I started planning ahead.

-Without making any commitment, we both agreed that one particular one was our favourite.
+Without making any commitment, we both agreed that one particular one care home was our favourite.

 It was during this period that we started an endless cycle of going to the GP to explain the evolving scenario.
 Our GP would only allocate 10 minute slots and these appointments would invariably end up with the promise of a referral to a consultant, but of course there would be a time lag of weeks or months.
 Invariably the result of a consultation would be, in summary, 'She has dementia and there is nothing we can do.'

-But in listening to the others in the group I realised that my journey was significantly different to theirs.
+This was when I realised that my journey was significantly different to theirs.
 Jackie wasn't forgetting who any of our family and friends were.
 She only went wandering the once.
 She was losing weight and struggled to form words, but her longer term memory didn't seem to be majorly affected.
-She had started to have difficulty with writing.
+She lost the ability to write.
+Then couldn't speak.
 But there was no bad behaviour.
 No regression into a child like state.

 How frustrating was this.
 I was becoming much more aware of current research and thinking about dementia than the GP.